What is Holistic Counselling?

 Positive psychology emerged in the late twentieth century, presenting itself as a branch of psychology dedicated to the scientific exploration of well-being and the pursuit of the 'good life.'
 This shift towards investigating optimal human functioning was a response to the prevailing focus on what was 'wrong' with a person and aiming to establish a scientific understanding of human flourishing.

-The founding fathers of positive psychology played pivotal roles in shaping this field.
+The founders of positive psychology played pivotal roles in shaping this field.

 1. William James: James, a philosopher, physician, and psychologist, holds the distinction of being the first educator in the United States to offer a psychology course.
 Fascinated with why some individuals thrived in the face of adversity, he emphasized the importance of understanding subjective experience in exploring optimal human functioning.
 Often regarded as America's first positive psychologist, James integrated pragmatic and functionalist perspectives to bridge the gap between mind and body.